-Today's Office of Technology Transfer and Intellectual Property Development is developing inventions from faculty and trainees across the university, at present including inventions from the School of Medicine, the School of Science and Engineering, the School of Public Health and Tropical Medicine, and the School of Law.
+Today's Office of Intellectual Property Management is developing inventions from faculty and trainees across the university, at present including inventions from the School of Medicine, the School of Science and Engineering, the School of Public Health and Tropical Medicine, and the School of Law.
 Broad vision, a wealth of experience and institutional support at the highest levels ensure that Tulane will remain a leader in university technology transfer well into the future.

 Technology Transfer at Tulane University: A Record of Accomplishment

 Peptide Chemistry.
 The field of peptide chemistry has been particularly strong at Tulane.
 Research in this area has led to three pharmaceutical peptides receiving regulatory approval and being used to treat patients in a variety of different indications.

 - Triptorelin is used in the treatment of hormone-responsive cancers such as prostate cancer or breast cancer, precocious puberty, estrogen-dependent conditions (such as endometriosis or uterine fibroids), and in assisted reproduction.
 As of the end of 2007, triptorelin had marketing authorizations in more than 60 countries, including 25 in Europe.
 Triptorelin was originally developed in the lab of Dr. Andrew V. Schally, School of Medicine, who received the Nobel Prize in Physiology or Medicine in 1977.
 Dr. Schally is now working at the University of Miami (Florida) and the South Florida VA Foundation for Research and Education.